CaiqueCoelho/deep-learning/dlai/README.md

 # Coursera.org DeepLearning.AI

+***Content moved to new repo, "Coursera-DLAI"

+Move date:  Feb 19, 2021 by Jennifer Yoon

 ### Date: Sept 30, 2020 update.
 All notebooks and quizzes behind a paywall now, and audit option is closed.